Mystery owner orders up to 10 MPSVs at PaxOcean

 Mystery owner orders up to 10 MPSVs at PaxOceanWritten by Nick Blenkey

-PaxOcean, a subsidiary of Singapore’s Kuok Group says that an undisclosed “leading Greek shipowner” has awarded it a contract to build up to ten state-of-the-art multi-purpose service vessels (MPSVs).
+PaxOcean, a subsidiary of Singapore’s Kuok Group, says that an undisclosed “leading Greek shipowner” has awarded it a contract to build up to 10 state-of-the-art multi-purpose service vessels (MPSVs).

 Designed by Salt Ship Design, the 5,000 dwt, DP2 vessels will be built at PaxOcean’s shipyard in Zhousan, China, with deliveries scheduled from third quarter of 2026 onwards.
-D

 PaxOcean says that they incorporate the latest advancements in offshore vessel technology. and “will stand out for their modern design and exceptional fuel efficiency, setting a new benchmark in the industry.”